recruit-tech/location-state/packages/location-state-conform/docs/API.md

 ];
 ```

-Returns a conform options and function to get form props.
+Returns a Conform options and function to get form props.

 #### Type Parameters